Updated October 26, 2021; Original Post: June 15, 2018

 - Entering a rail car to commit theft

-- Using a coat hanger to unlock a car door so you can steal a purse
+- Using a coat hanger to unlock a car door so you can steal a purse or other items

 - Entering a recreational vehicle to assault someone inside